 Foreshadowing of the Don/Sean parallel came in an earlier scene when Don Draper confronted Cutler about Cutler’s attempts to cut him out of the agency.
 Don got aggressive with Cutler, who responded, not altogether untruthfully, “you’re just a bully and a drunk; a football player in a suit.”
 He might as well have called Don a failed high school anthropology experiment in an OJ Simpson jersey.

 Initially, Sally is attracted to cynical, arrogant Sean.
-But by the end of the scene she chooses Neil, the true rebel with a beautiful mind who has escaped the shallow gravity of the Betty/Caroline/Sean/TV universe.
+But by the end of the scene she chooses Neil, the true rebel, with a beautiful mind that has escaped the shallow gravity of the Betty/Caroline/Sean/TV universe.
 In that last scene, Sally is posing exactly like Betty, but she isn’t picking “the anthropology experiment” like Betty would have.
 For Sally, there’s hope.
 She’s not choosing Don Draper, the entitled womanizing corporate shill, she’s choosing Neil Armstrong the humble NASA engineer who’s more interested in building a better world than getting cheap thrills.

 If we could get a man to the moon by the end of the ‘60s like Kennedy said, think of what could happen by the year 2001.
 It made implicit sense that by the time that futuristic sounding year rolled around ushering in the new millennium, we’d be colonizing space.